skip to main content

 Socialization Skills – Participants are taught to recognize and manage appropriate social behaviors

-Individualized Services Plans & Assessments – this is an annual assessment of skills and individualized goal planning to establish the consumer’s needs and desires
+Individualized Services Plans & Assessments – this is an annual assessment of skills and individualized goal planning to establish the individual’s needs and desires

 Parent Training & Support Groups – provides caregiver/parental resources and information to increase activism on behalf of individuals with disabilities